Go Back Up

 Consumer-oriented benefits

 Consumer-oriented benefits are the kind of benefits that are employer-funded but employee-selected.
-Here, you'll offer employees a set dollar amount to spend on their own (also known as an employer contribution), allowing them to customize their benefits to what they want and need.
+Here, you'll offer employees a set dollar amount to spend on their own (also known as an employer contribution).
+This allows them to customize their benefits to what they want and need.
 This empowers employees to make their own medical care decisions that make sense for them and their families.

 Personalized consumer-oriented benefits

-In recent years, personalized benefits have become increasingly popular options for offering employees a wide array of perks.
+In recent years, personalized benefits have become popular options for offering employees a wide array of perks.
 Every worker is different and has unique wants and needs.
-Instead of offering traditional one-size-fits-all benefits, your employees are empowered to use their monthly allowances on the things that matter most to them.
+Instead of offering traditional one-size-fits-all benefits, you offer your employees a monthly allowance and empower them to use it on the things that matter most to them.
 This makes them highly attractive benefits to both job applicants and current employees.

 Personalized health benefits

-While medical insurance is traditionally offered as an organizational-oriented benefit, more employers are putting healthcare decisions back into the hands of their employees by offering HRAs to cover their medical expenses.
+While employers traditionally offer medical insurance as an organizational-oriented benefit, more employers are putting healthcare decisions back into the hands of their employees.
+They can accomplish this by offering HRAs to cover their medical expenses.

-Through an HRA, you can reimburse your employees for their individual health insurance premiums and more than 200 qualifying healthcare costs with pre-tax dollars.
+Through an HRA, you can reimburse your employees for their individual health insurance premiums and more than 200 types of qualifying healthcare costs with pre-tax dollars.

 Three of the most popular types of HRAs are: